cybertraining-dsc/su21-reu-372/project/index.md

 ## Abstract
 This work proposes a new view of the Hashimoto disorder and its relationship with other diseases.
 The objective is to explore the association of the Hashimoto disorder with disease like h pylori bacteria, inappropriate diet, and its relationship with patients with foreign objects inserted on their body like breast implants etc. Topic modeling is a machine learning technic that uses a text-mining tool helping to correlate words with topics the research process easy and organized.
 Accordingly, the idea is to get a better understanding of the disorder and the relationship that this has with other health issues hoping to find clear information about the causes and effect that can have on the human body.
 We collect the data from silo breaker software, which contains data about news, reports, tweets, and blogs.
 This program will organize our findings highlighting key words related to symptoms, causes, cures, anything that can apport some clarification to the disorder.
+In addition, we used an AI method to diagnose findings on ultrasound images of patients with Hashimoto disorder.
+The images used in this project are strictly from a patient with Hashimoto disorder.
+The images were provided to us for the research since it was very difficult to find images related to this disorder either due to patient privacy rules or because the proper unfamiliarity of the disorder.

+Notes for myself:
+-- specified the method i want to used.
+-- how does the method work?
+-- and step by dtep guide on how to used it.
+--

 {{< table_of_contents >}}